wp-plugins/duofaq-responsive-flat-simple-faq/readme.txt

-duoFAQ is a very simple and beautiful but powerful plugin for creating FAQ on your WordPress website. duuoFAQ adds FAQ support to your WordPress site in a way that you will feel like it's one of the native features of WordPress.
+duoFAQ is a very simple and beautiful but powerful plugin for creating FAQ on your WordPress website. duoFAQ adds FAQ support to your WordPress site in a way that you will feel like it's one of the native features of WordPress.
 It integrates with all themes and styles.